JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/index.rst

 :ref:`ProfileAverageObsPressure <ProfileAverageObsPressure>`
   Fill values of pressure in profiles that have been averaged onto model levels.

+:ref:`ProfileLevelCount <ProfileLevelCount>`
+  Count the number of locations in each profile that satisfy a particular condition.

 :ref:`RONBAMErrInflate <RONBAMErrInflate>`
   Observation error inflation factor for GnssroBndNBAM